Vika1990Z/Vika1990Z.github.io/ventus/content/products/network/networks.md

 - click on the **Actions** icon  and select the **Edit** in the list of available options;
 - update the Name or/and Description of the selected Network, change its administrative state on the next opened *Edit Network window* and click on the SAVE icon.

 After these steps, the selected Network will be updated.
-Also, you can edit the Network from its *Subnets page*, by clicking on the appropriative **quick actions** icon.
+Also, you can edit the Network from its *Subnets page*, by clicking on the appropriative **quick actions** icon there.

 ## Delete Network
 To delete a Network do the following: